 Fee means the licence fee in an amount determined in accordance with the Filmbankmedia Rate Card using the relevant rates prevailing at the commencement of the Term.

-Film means any film distributed by Participating Distributors and available for purchase in the form of copyright-fee-paid DVD or Blu-Ray at retail outlets in the Territory at the time of, or at any time prior to, the relevant Screening except any Excluded Film.
+Film means any film distributed by Participating Distributors and available for purchase in the form of copyright-fee-paid DVD or Blu-Ray at retail outlets in the Territory at the time of, or at any time prior to, the relevant Screening except any Excluded Film or broadcast on terrestrial TV channels in the Territory.

 Filmbankmedia means Filmbank Distributors Limited.